creosoteshadow/StonePass/README.md

     Offline Deterministic Password Generator

+    No cloud.
+No storage.
+No back-doors.
+Based on a memorizable master password.
+    Gives full control to the user.

 ## Also Included

     StonePass required several elements that could be used as a part of other